rasjonell/rasjonell/README.md

 # About Me
 I'm a Yerevan based Software Engineer building Web and Mobile solutions.

-Interested in Graph Databases, Recommender Systems, and Functional Programming
+Interested in Graph Databases, Real-Time systems, and Concurrent Programming.

 Used to contribute with my old account: [@rasjonell-zz](https://github.com/rasjonell-zz)